Marina Raphael

-Marina Raphael (born Marina Rafail-Vogiatzakis in 1998) is a sixth-generation member of the Swarovski family and a fashion designer.
-As the latter, she designs and produces handbags for her eponymous brand Marina Raphael, Elie Saab, and Swarovski.
-In 2022, her work for both brands saw her listed amongst Forbes Europe's 30 Under 30 in its Arts & Culture category.
+Marina Raphael (born Marina Rafail-Vogiatzakis in 1998) is a handbag designer and sixth-generation member of the Swarovski family.
+She is the founder and creative director of her eponymous handbag brand, Marina Raphael, has designed handbag collections for Swarovski, and is Artistic and Design Director of Handbags at fashion house Elie Saab.
+In 2022, she was included in Forbes Europe's 30 Under 30 list in its Arts & Culture category.
+The same year, she was included in Fortune Greeces 40 Under 40 list.

 Early life and education

-Born and raised in Athens to a Greek father and Swiss-Austrian mother, Raphael is a sixth-generation descendant of Swarovski founder Daniel Swarovski.
-She graduated with an International Baccalaureate from St. Catherine's British School prior to completing a bachelor’s degree in Business Management at King's College London.
+Raphael was born and raised in Athens.
+Her father is Greek and her mother is Swiss-Austrian.
+Through her mother's family, she is a sixth-generation descendant of Swarovski founder Daniel Swarovski.
+She graduated with an International Baccalaureate from St. Catherine's British School before completing a bachelor's degree in Business Management at King's College London.